SarahBurman/tree/README.md

 }
 ```
-+In the client the structer was flattered a bit.
++ In the client the structer was flattered a bit.
-+The client application is a single-page application without any router configuration.
++ The client application is a single-page application without any router configuration.